With a population bordering on 3 million, Kiev is the capital and largest city of Ukraine and the 7th largest in Europe.

 The standard rules apply, as with any major city, when it comes to taking a cab in Kiev.
 It’s better to book a car via a taxi app as it is commonplace for tourists to be ripped off.
 A journey in downtown should cost no more than 60 UAH

-For our list of recommended hotels, please check our Gay Kiev Hotels page.
+For our list of some of the best hotels in Kiev for gay travellers, please visit our Gay Kiev Hotels page.

 Chernobyl Museum – fascinating museum covering the aftermath of Europe’s worst nuclear disaster.
 Signs are in Ukrainian but an English audio-guide is available.